By Sherry Coleman Collins, MS, RD, LD and updated by Caroline Young, MS, RD, LD

 “Using peanuts and peanut butter in the school kitchen can be done without worrying about cross-contact,” said Garrett Berdan, registered dietitian and food nutrition consultant.
 “Just like with other safe food handling practices, simple standard operating procedures and staff training can help you meet the preferences of your customers while keeping peanut-allergic students secure.”

-America’s peanut farmers, through the National Peanut Board (NPB), have given more than $21 million dollars toward helping to fund food allergy research, education and outreach.
+Since 2001, America’s peanut farmers, through the National Peanut Board (NPB), have invested more than $33 million in food allergy research, education and outreach.
 Early on, the Board determined that if even one person was harmed by peanuts it was one too many.
 To that end, NPB remains a resource for school nutrition and healthcare professionals looking to find ways to manage food allergies in a variety of settings, including in schools.

 Here are some quick facts to consider:

-- About six percent of children have food allergy
+- About 6% of children have food allergy

-- Eight foods are responsible for 90 percent of all food allergic reactions – milk, egg, peanut, tree nut, shellfish, fish, soy and wheat
+- Eight foods are responsible for 90% of all food allergic reactions – milk, egg, peanut, tree nut, shellfish, fish, soy and wheat

 - Most allergic reactions are mild and self-limiting, however any food can cause a dangerous or even life-threatening reaction

 - Many people fear airborne allergens, but research indicates that ingestion is required for anaphylaxis to occur